561-475-1831

 Do You Have to Pay Taxes on a Settlement?

-DO YOU HAVE TO PAY TAXES ON A SETTLEMENTAfter receiving your settlement, you might wonder if Uncle Sam will want a cut of your compensation.
+injury victim calculating taxes that they might have to pay for their personal injury settlementAfter receiving your settlement, you might wonder if Uncle Sam will want a cut of your compensation.
 The question of taxes can be a complicated one.
-Settlement money is supposed to compensate you for your financial losses, including medical expenses and property damage.
+Settlement money is meant to compensate you for your financial losses, which include medical expenses and property damage.
 Generally, the money you recover from a personal injury settlement is not taxable.
 The Internal Revenue Service’s federal tax code is based on taxing a person’s gross income.
-Settlement money is typically not considered a part of your gross income.
+Typically, settlement money does not constitute a part of your gross income.

 However, you should be aware there are some exceptions to this rule.
 The IRS has the power to tax a category of compensation known as punitive damages.
 In court cases, a judge may award punitive damages to an accident victim as punishment against a wrongdoer for misconduct.
 It takes a unique set of circumstances to qualify for punitive damages.
 Your attorney will advise you if you are eligible for punitive damages and if the court awards them.